jessicaldale/manager-readme/README.md

 I will provide feedback on how you're doing during our 1-on-1s.
 If there's something I'm worried about, I will let you know.
 If you worry that I may be worried about your performance, please let me know.
 Let's talk about it.
 It's tough to resolve any issues or concerns if we're not having open conversation.

 ## Communication
 In general, please over-communicate with me.
-Don’t worry about sending me too many messages or overwhelming me, it’s really valuable, and in our remote context, I’d love to be here for you for what comes up because I can’t see how you’re doing by walking around an office.
+Don’t worry about sending me too many messages or overwhelming me, it’s really valuable.

 ### Meetings and schedule
 While I have a preference to meeting for 30 minutes every week, the length, frequency, and medium are up to you.
 To start, I will book us time to meet for 1 hour once a week.
 This of course is not the only time you can reach me - if there is ever something on your mind, please reach out.
 If I am busy, I will find time for you.